Sandesh816/Argument-Quality-Analysis-Application/README.md

 Features

-	•	Single Argument Evaluation: Submit an argument to receive a quality score and detailed feedback on its strengths and areas for improvement.
+•Single Argument Evaluation: Submit an argument to receive a quality score and detailed feedback on its strengths and areas for improvement.
-	•	Multiple Argument Comparison: Compare two arguments to determine which one is of higher quality, with individual scores and feedback for each argument.
+•Multiple Argument Comparison: Compare two arguments to determine which one is of higher quality, with individual scores and feedback for each argument.
-	•	Interactive Web Interface: A user-friendly interface built with HTML, CSS, and JavaScript, allowing for seamless interaction and quick evaluations.
+•Interactive Web Interface: A user-friendly interface built with HTML, CSS, and JavaScript, allowing for seamless interaction and quick evaluations.
-	•	Backend Processing: Powered by Flask, the backend handles the processing of arguments using pre-trained models from Hugging Face Transformers library.
+•Backend Processing: Powered by Flask, the backend handles the processing of arguments using pre-trained models from Hugging Face Transformers library.

 Technology Stack

-	•	Frontend: HTML, CSS, JavaScript
+•Frontend: HTML, CSS, JavaScript
-	•	Backend: Flask, Python
+•Backend: Flask, Python
-	•	NLP Models: Hugging Face Transformers (BERT for sequence classification)
+•NLP Models: Hugging Face Transformers (BERT for sequence classification) •Machine Learning: PyTorch
-	•	Machine Learning: PyTorch

 Dataset